-- All of our employees actively participate in events planned by our cultural ambassador program, fostering a grassroots approach to engagement with support and guidance from our executive leadership team.
-Our cultural ambassador programs aim to align our workforce around our core values, and consist of the following themes: diversity, equity and inclusion; continuous learning; wellness and sustainability; social events; and community outreach. - Recognition programs, including annual values awards, which recognize employees who embody our core values and make strong contributions to our culture. - Talent management and development strategies that focus on regular coaching and feedback, collaboration and inclusivity to foster strong partnerships. - Regular all-company meetings (or Town Halls) to discuss key company updates, achievements and projects, and answer questions or concerns from our employees, which have been especially important to continue engagement during the COVID-19 pandemic.
+- Employees actively participate in events planned by our Cultural Ambassador program, fostering a grassroots approach to engagement, with support and guidance from our leadership team.
+Our Cultural Ambassador programs aim to align our workforce around our core values, and consist of the following themes: diversity, equity and inclusion; continuous learning; wellness and sustainability; social events; and community outreach. - Recognition programs, such as annual values awards, which recognize employees who embody our core values and make strong contributions to our culture. - Talent management and development strategies that focus on regular coaching and feedback, collaboration and inclusivity to foster strong partnerships. - Regular all-Company meetings (known as Town Halls) to discuss key Company updates, achievements, research and development progress and answer questions or concerns from our employees.